 Over the years there have been plenty of times when people challenged the things I’ve taught.
 Sometimes it’s due to a genuine difference in understanding of the Scriptures.
 Those discussions can be both fun and rewarding.
 I often learn from others who have a slightly different take on things than I do.

 Less fun to deal with are the challenges from someone with an idealogical agenda.
-For example, a church leader once accused me of being legalistic because I dared to say on the basis of Hebrews 8, verse 5, that if God was adamant that Moses follow the pattern for the tabernacle he was shown on the mountain, we should be even more concerned about following the organization of the of the early church.
+For example, a church leader once accused me of being legalistic because I dared to say on the basis of Hebrews 8, verse 5, that if God was adamant that Moses follow the pattern for the tabernacle he was shown on the mountain, we should be even more concerned about following the organization of the early church.
 I believe the Spirit had the Apostles set things up the way they did for a reason.
 The other leader, however, already had his mind made up to do something else.
 Since he couldn’t refute my argument, he lit into my character.

 Then, there are those who don’t agree with what I’ve taught for moral reasons.
 I remember once being floored by the hostility of an Elder in the church.
 He was reacting to my statement that Christians should not allow their believing children to date unbelievers.
 To me that is rather self-evident.
 Setting aside Scriptures which talk about the inability of people walking together down the same path unless they agree and not being unequally yoked and so on, it should be obvious that seeking a life-partner from among those who aren’t aligned with you spiritually falls under the category of a “Really Bad Idea.”
 Mere observation provides examples of all kinds of heartache from pursuing such relationships.
 More often than not, instead of the unbeliever coming to faith, the Christian young person leaves the faith.
 But, I was some kind of narrow-minded, bigoted misanthrope for daring to suggest that we should encourage our believing children to pursue relationships only with those in God’s household.